intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

     --archives /path/to/environment.tar.gz#environment \
     train.py --cluster_mode spark-submit --remote_dir hdfs://url:port/path/to/remote/data
 ```
-In the `spark-submit` script for running program on yarn-client:
+In the `spark-submit` script:
-* `--master`: the spark master, set it to yarn when running programs on Yarn;
+* `--master`: the spark master, set it to yarn;
-* `--deploy-mode`: submit and execute programs on yarn-client or yarn-cluster, set it to client when running programs on yarn-client mode;
+* `--deploy-mode`: set it to client when running programs on yarn-client mode;
-* `--archives`: set the option to the path of the archive which was sent from the other node;
+* `--archives`: upload the Conda archive to YARN;
-* `--properties-file`: upload the BigDL configuration properties to the cluster;
+* `--properties-file`: upload the BigDL configuration properties to YARN;
-* `--py-files`: upload Python dependency file(s) to cluster and distribute between executors;
+* `--py-files`: upload needed extra Python dependency files to YARN;
-* `--conf spark.pyspark.driver.python`: set the driver Python environment to the local Python path, since Spark driver is running on local and it will use the Python interpreter in the current active Conda environment;
+* `--conf spark.pyspark.driver.python`: set the Python location in Conda archive as driver's Python environment;
-* `--conf spark.pyspark.python`: set the executor Python environment to the Python path in Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive;
+* `--conf spark.pyspark.python`: set the Python location in Conda archive as executors' Python environment;
 * `--conf spark.driver.extraClassPath`: load and register the BigDL jars files to the driver's classpath;
 * `--conf spark.executor.extraClassPath`: load and register the BigDL jars files to the executors' classpath;
-* `--cluster_mode`: set the cluster_mode in `init_orca_context` to get or create an OrcaContext;
+* `--cluster_mode`: set the cluster_mode in `init_orca_context`;
-* `--remote_dir`: load dataset and save model directory on network file systems.
+* `--remote_dir`: load dataset and save model directory on a distributed storage.

 __Note:__
-* Please refer to __Part4__ to learn how to prepare for extra custom modules and upload them to the cluster through `spark-submit` script.
+* Please refer to __Part4__ to import extra custom modules if needed.
-* If you are running this program on CDH, please speficy `--conf spark.executorEnv.ARROW_LIBHDFS_DIR` in the `spark-submit` script.
+* For CDH users, please speficy `--conf spark.executorEnv.ARROW_LIBHDFS_DIR` in the `spark-submit` script.
 Please see __Part2.3__ for more details.

 ### 5.3.2 Yarn-Cluster
-On the __client node__, please download jars files from [BigDL Dllib Jars](https://repo1.maven.org/maven2/com/intel/analytics/bigdl/bigdl-dllib-spark_2.4.6/2.0.0/bigdl-dllib-spark_2.4.6-2.0.0-jar-with-dependencies.jar) and [BigDL Orca Jars](https://repo1.maven.org/maven2/com/intel/analytics/bigdl/bigdl-orca-spark_2.4.6/2.0.0/bigdl-orca-spark_2.4.6-2.0.0-jar-with-dependencies.jar) separately and distribute them by `--jars` option in the `spark-submit` script when running the program.
+On the __Client Node__ (where you submit applications), please download jars files from [BigDL Dllib Jars](https://repo1.maven.org/maven2/com/intel/analytics/bigdl/bigdl-dllib-spark_2.4.6/2.0.0/bigdl-dllib-spark_2.4.6-2.0.0-jar-with-dependencies.jar) and [BigDL Orca Jars](https://repo1.maven.org/maven2/com/intel/analytics/bigdl/bigdl-orca-spark_2.4.6/2.0.0/bigdl-orca-spark_2.4.6-2.0.0-jar-with-dependencies.jar) separately.

+__Note:__
+* Please register downloaded BigDL jars through `--jars` option in the `spark-submit` script.

 Submit and run the program on `yarn-cluster` mode following `spark-submit` script below:
 ```bash